fewangsit/vue-developer-docs/docs/style-guide/code-consistency-guidelines.md

           lastName: 'Doe',
         });
         ```

-        In this case, `userData` is a reactive reference to a `User` object, and TypeScript knows that it will always have a `User` type.
     *   **When the data might be undefined**, you can declare `ref` with a type that includes `undefined`.
 This is useful when you don't have an initial value or when the data might be fetched asynchronously.

         **Example:**